lbuibel/lbuibel.github.io/_posts/2021-01-28-advancedGit.md

 <br>

 #### What is Git Reset?
-Similar to git checkout, git reset takes a git id as a parameter and jumps back to that commmit.
-The key difference here is that it's removing the commits inbetween where you are and the commit you specificied.
+Similar to git checkout, git reset takes a git id as a parameter and jumps back to that commit.
+The key difference here is that it's removing the commits in-between where you are and the commit you specified.
 Here is an example using the same checkout repo as before:

 ![_config.yml]({{ site.baseurl }}/images/reset/reset-before.png)